patiosga/ADBOD/README.md

 ### TSB-UAD usage:

-We use Window functionality to transform uni-variate to multivariate data using sub-sequences, using TSB implementation under the foldt `TSB_UAD_code\`.
+We use Window functionality to transform uni-variate to multivariate data using sub-sequences, using TSB implementation under the foldt `TSB_UAD_code/`.

 Reference: